azikus/HelloWorld/README.md

 You should see the text "Hello, World!" printed to the screen.<br>
 Once you're comfortable with the basic concept, you can start modifying the script and experimenting with different variations.<br>
 If you have any issues or need help, refer to the documentation or contact the developers for assistance.<br>
-You're now ready to start your journey into the world of programming.</p>
+You're now ready to start your journey into the world of programming.

 # Usage
 In order to send a message to the whole world, you must log in with the appropriate account.